top of page

 ue to the emission of the bubble fields by the system's components.
 The bubble field contours the ether in a specific geometric pattern that induces particles to cross-slide among the pathways.

 As the photon cross-slides, it simulates a wave-like effect since the result is that of a particle residing at more than one location at a time.
 This is how a particle retains its particle form while simultaneously acting like a wave.
-Since KE is interacting upon the ether, particles do not absorb or experience a change in energy while actively sliding within a given system.
-This is why there is not a change in energy when a particle is converted into a wave, and vice versa.
+Since kinetic energy is interacting upon the ether, particles do not absorb or experience a change in energy while actively sliding within a given system.
+This is why there is not a change in energy when a particle is "converted" into a wave, and vice versa, though the particle never actually changes its physical form.

-The bubble fields emitted by the system's components interact with each other such that they produce an underlying interference pattern within the ether.
+The bubble fields emitted by the system's components interact such that they produce an underlying interference pattern within the ether.
 Constructive interference between bubbles induces sliding with respect to the entity's trajectory within the system.
-Destructive interference inhibits sliding which results in a “collapse of the wave function” since an entity no longer slides and, as a result, loses its wave-like nature.
+Destructive interference inhibits sliding that results in a “collapse of the wave function” since an entity no longer slides, and as a result, loses its wave-like nature.

 For example, consider the delayed-choice effect that pertains to a typical beam splitter experiment.
 Since a photon cross-slides among the pathways, it is not critically important when an object is actually placed into the system in order to trigger the collapse.
 As the bubble patterns of the interposing object propagate throughout the system, the avenues of sliding will automatically readjust themselves according to the overall geometry of the system's bubble environment.